 3. Metric Manipulation: GWP100 vs. GWP*

-The GWP100 metric used in the calculation of “Carbon Dioxide Equivalent” (CO2e) equates short-lived gases like methane with gases that remain for centuries like CO2.
+The GWP100 metric used in “Carbon Dioxide Equivalent” (CO2e) calculation treats short-lived gases like methane the same as gases like CO2 that remain for centuries.
 This is a “calculation flaw.”

-- The Contradiction: Databases like EDGAR account for animal methane (because its warming potential is high), but do not account for their CO2 (because it’s cyclical).
+• Contradiction: Databases like EDGAR take animals’ methane into account (because its warming potential is high) while not taking their CO2 into account (because it is cyclic).
 However, methane is also part of the same cycle.
-Insisting on GWP100 is a choice that artificially inflates the impact of agriculture.
+Insisting on GWP100 is a preference that artificially inflates the impact of agriculture.

 The Carbon Offset Fallacy

 Airline companies’ “carbon offsetting by planting trees” projects are the commercial face of this fallacy.
-Planting temporary biological carbon (trees) above ground in exchange for permanent carbon extracted from underground is trying to cover up a geological problem with a biological patch.
-A tree burns, rots, and releases the carbon back; but the oil’s carbon is with us forever now.
+In return for permanent carbon extracted from underground, planting temporary biological carbon (trees) on the surface is trying to close a geological problem with a biological patch.
+The tree burns, rots, and releases the carbon back; but the oil’s carbon is with us forever.

-Methane gas disappears by reacting with Hydroxyl (OH) radicals, which are the atmosphere’s cleaning agents.
-Although a geographic injustice is often discussed in this regard (fossil emissions in the North, OH sources in the Tropics), the scientific reality is more nuanced.
+Methane gas disappears by reacting with Hydroxyl (OH) radicals, the cleansing agent of the atmosphere.
+While a geographical injustice is mentioned in this regard (fossil emissions in the North, OH sources in the Tropics), scientific reality is more nuanced.

-OH radicals are mostly produced in sunny Tropical regions.
-However, industrial pollution (NOx emissions) in the Northern Hemisphere paradoxically can increase local OH production.
-Furthermore, methane mixes globally within about a year.
-Therefore, the problem is not “where” the emission is made, but “what kind” of carbon it is.
-Fossil-based methane adds a new burden to the system; biogenic methane is part of the existing cycle.
-The main distinction we need to focus on is not geography, but this source.
+OH radicals are produced most in sunny Tropical regions.
+However, industrial pollution (NOx emissions) in the Northern Hemisphere can paradoxically increase local OH production.
+Furthermore, methane mixes globally in about a year.
+Therefore, the problem is not “where” the emission is made, but “what type” of carbon it is.
+Methane from fossil sources binds a new load to the system, while biogenic methane is part of the existing cycle.
+The primary distinction we should focus on is not geography, but this source.

 5. Value Proposition: Energy vs. Nutrient